 For me personally, I prefer better value, more of a community, and more convenience for my money.
-As Johnny FD said, “It’s little things that really start adding up to make it hard to live here long term or even get anything done.”
+Again to quote Johnny FD, “It’s little things that really start adding up to make it hard to live here long term or even get anything done.”

 I would recommend Sri Lanka as a two week holiday instead.
 It’s truly an amazing holiday spot!

 Here’s a 2-week Sri Lanka itinerary to get some ideas of what to do for fun when you’re not sat behind a computer screen 😉